-Founding Directory, Stephenson Chair and Professor of Biomedical Engineering, and Courtesy Professor of Aerospace and Mechanical Engineering, University of Oklahoma.
+Founding Director, Stephenson Chair and Professor of Biomedical Engineering, and Courtesy Professor of Aerospace and Mechanical Engineering, University of Oklahoma.
 The central theme of my research group is translational regenerative medicine.
-Techniques employed in my laboratory include 3D printing, microsphere fabrication, electrospinning, colloidial gels, and viral and non-viral gene delivery to mesenchymal stem cells.
-We leverage these tools to solve problems relating to TMJ disorders, knee cartilage injury, traumatic brain injury, hearing loss and tracheal stenosis.
+Techniques employed in my laboratory include 3D printing, microsphere fabrication, electrospinning, colloidal gels, and viral and non-viral gene delivery to mesenchymal stem cells.
+We leverage these tools to solve problems relating to TMJ disorders, knee cartilage injury, traumatic brain injury, hearing loss, and tracheal stenosis.

 Assistant Professor of Anthropology, Co-director at the University of Oklahoma's Laboratories of Molecular Anthropology and Microbiome Research.
 Dr. Hofman’s research integrates interdisciplinary methods and fields, including genomics, ancient DNA, proteomics, and archaeology to explore human-environment interactions on two very different scales.
 First, she investigates human-wildlife interactions and their influence on changing environments over the past millennia to inform conservation decisions.
 Second, Dr. Hofman conducts research on the evolution of the human microbiome, especially with respect to how significant cultural changes (ie agriculture, industrialization, etc.) impact the microbiome.
 Dr. Hofman is also research associate at the Smithsonian’s National Museum of Natural History.